 - Invite student disclosure by including the below accommodation statement* in their syllabus.

 - To be available to discuss accommodation implementation with individual students.

 - Ensure an accommodation does not impend on the academic integrity of their course while providing appropriate access to the student.

 - Contact appropriate OAS Staff for guidance on balancing access and course integrity when necessary.

 Academic Accommodations Syllabus Statement

 An easy way to refer students to the Office of Accessibility Services is to include our information in your syllabus.
 The federal Office of Civil Rights strongly suggests that faculty include a statement in their syllabus that states that accommodations are available for students with disabilities, the correct procedure for receiving the accommodations and that you are willing to provide these accommodations.
 A recommended example of a syllabus accommodations statement would be:

 “Students with approved academic accommodations should plan to submit their accommodation letters through the Office of Accessibility Services Student Portal.
 Should you have any questions about how accommodations can be implemented in this particular course, please contact me as soon as possible.
-Students who are not currently registered with the Office of Accessibility Services (OAS) but who would like to find out more information regarding requesting accommodations, documentation guidelines, and what that all entails should plan to contact them either via email AccessibilityServices@wpi.edu or via phone (508) 831-4908, or by stopping by the office on the 5th floor of Unity Hall.”
+Students who are not currently registered with the Office of Accessibility Services (OAS) but who would like to find out more information about requesting accommodations, documentation guidelines, and what the accommodated interactive process entails should plan to contact OAS either by email AccessibilityServices@wpi.edu, by phone (508) 831-4908, or by stopping by the office on the 5th floor of Unity Hall.”